 Tapioca has a mild flavor and is slightly sweet.
 It is a very pure form of starch.
 It is totally gluten-free, free of sugar and low in calories.
 It’s very useful for gluten-free baking or cooking, much like cassava flour.
 Here is a post I wrote about cassava flour: 9 Paleo Cassava Flour Recipes Index, Pros, Cons and Best Prices

 Interesting facts: Cassava is called yuca root sometimes.
 It is mostly grown in parts of Asia, Africa, and South America.
-The entire cassava plant is a staple crop which is very important to millions of people in those areas.
+The entire cassava plant is a staple crop that is very important to millions of people in those areas.
 It supplies a lot of them with a significant amount of their daily calories.

 It’s grain-free, gluten-free and nut-free.